MikeCookDev/100daysofcode/README.md

 Day 18: Had a mini Ahah! moment and completed the landing page test for the third project of the Responsive Web Design Ceritfication.

 Day 19: Create the Skeleton and body of the technical documentation page project.

+Day 20: Completed the Technical documentation project.
+Might make this into a resource for people just wanting the straightforward               basics of web development.